 “I asked you to shut it because my hands were full – remember?”
 Betty replies.

 Oops, now I have another opportunity to apply grace.
 A deflecting response such as “no you didn’t” is again accusatory and judgmental.
-I may not recall Betty asking me to close to door or maybe I just forgot.
+I may not recall Betty asking me to close the door or maybe I just forgot.
 Instead, I put the blame on myself, “sorry, I didn’t hear you” or “that’s right, I forgot.”
 By doing this I’m not only providing a pathway of grace for Betty but also for myself.
 In a way, it is fulfilling the direction of Jesus about humbling yourself by taking the lower seat (Luke 14:7-11).
 Walking in this manner requires a presumption of grace instead of an assumption of guilt.
 It prevents conflict and opens the door to understanding and forgiveness.